A Discriminative Acoustic-Prosodic Approach for Measuring Local Entrainment: Conclusion

 \section{Conclusion}

-We present a new method for measuring local entrainment during conversation that is motivated by the straightforward observation that entrainment values should be higher in real versus sham conversations and should predict a functional outcome, conversational success.
-While validated on acoustic-prosodic speech features, our approach provides a general framework for measuring local entrainment that can generalize to other modalities.
-For example, local lexical entrainment could be quantified as the root mean squared error between real and sham linguistic influence matrixes \cite{ kawabata_lexical_2016} on a turn-by-turn basis.
-Thus, future studies could examine this discriminative approach for quantifying entrainment with other aspects of entrainment.
+We present a new method for capturing local entrainment in acoustic-prosodic behavior that is motivated by the straightforward observation that entrainment values should be higher in real versus sham conversations and should predict a presumed functional outcome of entrainment, conversational success.
+Our unique discriminative approach of using real and sham conversations to create turn-level, entrainment features resulted in improved classification performance.
+While applied to acoustic-prosodic speech features in the current paper, our approach provides a general framework for measuring local entrainment that can generalize to other modalities.
+For example, local lexical entrainment could be quantified as the root mean squared error between real and sham linguistic influence matrixes \cite{ kawabata_lexical_2016}.
+Thus, future studies could examine this discriminative approach for quantifying entrainment with other aspects of communication.